 In March of 2018, a unicorn was unleashed in the Windy City, in the guise of Tempus, a healthcare analytics firm.
 It was the $80M in funding secured the same month that put Tempus’s value at approximately $1.1B.
 In August 2018, Tempus raised a further $110M in Series E financing causing the company’s valuation to jump to $2B.

 The healthcare analytics startup is looking to harness all this money for the greater good – to rid the world of cancer with personalized treatment through big data collection and analysis.

 Building Personalized Clinical and Molecular Maps

 It was in an interview with the Chicago Business, that co-founder and CEO, Eric Lefkofsky shared the story behind the genesis of Tempus.
 He explains that the idea came to him around the time his wife successfully fended off breast cancer, a few years ago.

 At that juncture, he had focused all efforts on collecting relevant research material on the disease.
 And while struggling to find helpful information, he realized just how abysmal the physician’s and patient’s access to healthcare data was.
 It became clear that such a sorry state of affairs, pertaining to information accessibility, was preventing patients from knowing of the treatment options best suited to their particular case.

-So, in 2015, he launched Tempus to aid in cancer research and clinical decision support.
+He launched Tempus in 2015 to aid in cancer research